asapdiscovery/COVID_moonshot_data_clean/README.md

 # COVID_moonshot_data_clean
-This repository contains cleaned up versions of the data in https://github.com/asapdiscovery/COVID_moonshot_submissions.
+This repository contains comp chem/ML-ready versions of the data in https://github.com/asapdiscovery/COVID_moonshot_submissions.
 This data has all been downloaded from the COVID Moonshot CDD Vault.